ipfs/specs/src/ipns/ipns-record.md

 ## IPNS Record

-A logical IPNS record is a data structure containing the following fields:
+A logical :dfn[IPNS Record] is a data structure containing the following fields:

 - **Value** (bytes)
   - It can be any path, such as a `/ipns/{ipns-key}` path to another IPNS record, a [DNSLink](https://dnslink.dev/) path (`/ipns/example.com`) or an immutable IPFS path (`/ipfs/baf...`).